There are a variety of causes of ADHD in kids

-MOST kids with chemical imbalances as their cause of ADHD can attend very deeply to things of interest to them–like video games, sports, etc. That is what makes some people think a child is “just lazy” because he CAN attend when he’s interested.
-When his interest center is activated, his brain produces the necessary chemicals.
-However, he can’t attend when he is NOT interested, because his brain doesn’t fire up to produce the necessary chemicals that create the ability to have focused attention.
+MOST kids with chemical imbalances as their cause of ADHD can attend very deeply to things of interest to them–like video games, sports, etc. This makes some people think a child is “just lazy” because he pays attention when he’s interested.
+When a child’s interest center is activated, his brain produces the necessary chemicals.
+However, he can’t attend when he is NOT interested.
+That is because his brain doesn’t fire up to produce the necessary chemicals to create focused attention.

 In our older son’s case, he was diagnosed with “secondary ADHD, inattentive type,” which was caused by his specific learning disabilities.
 The cause of his ADHD was NOT chemical, dietary, nor sleep based.
 His LDs made it difficult for him to engage with the material, because he didn’t understand what was going on.
 Our neuropsychologist told us if we addressed the underlying LDs, our son’s ADHD would go away.
 Sure enough, it did!

-Our younger son’s ADHD was “primary ADHD, mixed type.”
-His ADHD was caused by an imbalance in his brain chemistry.
+Our younger son’s ADHD is “primary ADHD, mixed type.”
+His ADHD is caused by an imbalance in his brain chemistry.
 Since we didn’t know the root cause of that imbalance, we pursued the Natural Remedies for ADHD.
-Some of those were recommended by our neuropsychologist (exercise and restorative sleep).
-And the dietary approach was one I learned about when reading through research on the causes of ADHD.
+Some of these are recommendations by our neuropsychologist (exercise and restorative sleep).
+I learned about the dietary approach when reading through research on the causes of ADHD.

-SO, basically, while a parasite in the pancreas **may** be a cause of ADHD here and there, it’s not proven by research to be a primary cause of ADHD.
+SO, basically, a parasite in the pancreas **might** cause ADHD, but it’s not proven by research to be a primary cause of ADHD.
 Assuming a parasite in your child is not likely to be the solution, but if you want to give your child lime oil, it probably won’t hurt anything–just be sure lime isn’t something your child is allergic to!

 Solutions for the Causes of ADHD in YOUR child

 My recommendation is to learn more about the Natural Remedies for ADHD, which are good first steps in managing your child’s ADHD symptoms.
-Then, as you see success with specific areas, dig deeper to learn all you can about addressing those specific causes for your child’s ADHD.
+Then, as you see success with specific areas, dig deeper.
+Learn all you can about addressing those specific causes for your child’s ADHD.